John Ferriols

-Hubert John B. Ferriols (born September 9, 1974 in Davao City, Philippines) is a Filipino professional basketball coach and former player who is an assistant coach for the Blackwater Bossing of the Philippine Basketball Association (PBA) and the Mindoro Tamaraws of the Maharlika Pilipinas Basketball League (MPBL).
+Hubert John B. Ferriols (born September 9, 1974 in Davao City, Philippines) is a Filipino professional basketball coach and former player who is an assistant coach for the Blackwater Bossing of the Philippine Basketball Association (PBA).
 Ferriols was a former star in the defunct Metropolitan Basketball Association (MBA), after which he spent fourteen years in the Philippine Basketball Association (PBA).

 Professional career

 Metropolitan Basketball Association (MBA)

 Ferriols started his career with the Negros Slashers of the now-defunct Metropolitan Basketball Association (MBA).
 Ferriols was declared as the league's MVP in the league's inaugural season.
 He led the Slashers to its only title in the MBA during the 2002 season, MBA's final season.
 He played for five years with the Slashers, from the league's establishment to its folding in 2002.
 In the MBA, Ferriols was one of the league's star players and became the face of the Slashers franchise.